FP-Programming/ruby-on-rails-vagrant/README.md

 * RabbitMQ

-* An ExecJS runtime

 ## Citations
 Ruby On Rails Vagrant was produced using the Rails Dev Box located [here](https://github.com/rails/rails-dev-box)
-* Slimmed down deployment for Ruby On Rails frontend
+* Slimmed down deployment for Ruby On Rails requirements
-* Updated to use systemd
+* Added functions to start Ruby on Rails using systemd
+* Added a "new" rails template for 5.0.0.1

 ## License